 Companies covered by the GDPR will be accountable for how they handle people's personal information.
-As a result, companies may have to create data protection policies, appoint data protection officers, and provide documents on how data is processed.
+As a result, companies may have to create customer data protection policies, appoint customer data protection officers, and provide documents on how customer data is processed.

 Customers will be able to request a copy of their personal data in a machine-readable format and share that data with other companies.

 Like a tornado that threatens to upend everything in sight, the new law has huge implications for businesses.
 Those that fail to comply with these regulations could face fines of up to €20 million ($24 million) or 4 percent of annual global turnover, whichever is greater.
 Companies that lose large portions of their customer data could also see higher acquisition costs, while retention and profits plummet.

 On the other hand, these changes force companies to focus on the quality of their relationship with customers.
 Organizations that give little thought to whether they’re giving their customers value will be penalized.
 A classic example is permission requests on mobile apps.
 Many companies ask for more customer data than they need or fail to explain how sharing the benefits of big data to the user.